bowrainradio/Python_Adventure/README.md

 # Python_Adventure
-My journey through learning Python from 0 - trying to upload one project every day(TRYING!!!) that includes recently learned stuff
+My journey through learning Python from 0 - trying to upload one project every time I learned something new